-Starting with this conversation, explore how Shakespeare presents the relationship between Portia and Bassanio.
+Starting with this conversation, explore how Shakespeare presents the relationship between Shylock and Antonio in The Merchant of Venice.

-- how Shakespeare presents their relationship in this extract - how Shakespeare presents the relationship between Portia and Bassanio in the play as a whole.
+- how Shakespeare presents the relationship between Shylock and Antonio in this conversation - how Shakespeare presents the relationship between Shylock and Antonio in the play as a whole.